 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for taxi drivers is expected to reach 16% from 2012-2022, especially in cities which will experience population growth and in cities with the largest number of taxi drivers, such as New York, Las Vegas, and Chicago.
-The mean hourly salary for a taxi driver was $11.96, and the median annual salary was $24,880.
-In 2016, the BLS reported that 167,360 people worked as taxi drivers and chauffeurs in the U.S.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for taxi drivers is expected to reach 5% from 2016-2026, especially in cities which will experience population growth and in cities with the largest number of taxi drivers, such as New York, Las Vegas, and Chicago.
+In 2017, the median hourly salary for a taxi driver was $11.96, and the median annual salary was $24,880.
+In 2016, the BLS reported that 305,100 people worked as taxi drivers and chauffeurs in the U.S.

 Alternative Career Options

 In addition to a high school diploma, prospective bus drivers must complete a brief training program and secure a commercial driver's license.
-In general, 9% growth was estimated for all bus drivers, but those working as transit and intercity drivers could see a 10% rise in jobs from 2012 to 2022, according to the BLS.
-Transit and intercity bus drivers had an average hourly wage of $19.61 in 2017 and median annual wage of $40,780, as reported by the BLS.
+In general, 6% growth was estimated for all bus drivers, and those working as transit and intercity drivers could see a 9% rise in jobs from 2016 to 2026, according to the BLS.
+Transit and intercity bus drivers had a median hourly wage of $19.61 in 2017 and median annual wage of $40,780, as reported by the BLS.

 Delivery Truck Driver

-Similar to bus drivers, delivery truck drivers must have a high school diploma and complete an employer-sponsored training.
-For the 2010-2020 projection period, delivery truck drivers were predicted to experience a 4% increase in employment, based on data from the BLS.
-They had a 2012 average hourly wage of $14.06 and median annual salary of $29,250.
+Similar to bus drivers, delivery truck drivers must have a high school diploma and complete employer-sponsored training.
+For the 2016-2026 projection period, delivery truck drivers were predicted to experience a 4% increase in employment, based on data from the BLS.
+They had a 2017 median hourly wage of $14.06 and median annual salary of $29,250.